dn54321/Weaget/README.md

 - All API services are called server side.
     - Protects API keys from being stolen but slows down site significantly.
     - Allows for the implementation of rate limiting to prevent API abuse.

+## Known Issues
+- Setting to dark mode flickers on render during first time load.
+    - Currently Material UI's solution for this is still in development and will be fixed in a future release.